NirmalSiddi/Housing-Data-Analysis/README.md

 ##   Conclusion

    This Housing Market Analysis project demonstrates my ability to independently manage a complex data analysis workflow, from data extraction and processing to insightful visualization and strategic recommendations.
-I am confident that my skills in data analysis, DAX, and Power BI, combined with my ability to derive actionable insights, would make me a valuable asset to your team.
-I am eager to discuss how my contributions can drive data-driven decision-making in your organization.